saravanabalagi/singularity_tensorflow/README.md

 ## Precaution

 Before you start, set `CUDA_VISIBLE_DEVICES` to whichever GPU you want to expose to Tensorflow.

 WARNING: By default, `tensorflow` will try to access the total memory in as many GPUs as possible.
 With a precaution that this might lead to crashing existing scripts using the GPU, expose only the ones you want to use.

 ```sh
 export CUDA_VISIBLE_DEVICES=0,1
 # will expose only GPUs 0 and 1
 ```

-## Jupyter App
+## Running Jupyter App

 Launch an instance